joshbegley/nyt-latest/README.md

 `The coronavirus shock to the economy won't push the United States into a damaging bout of deflation given the Fed's response and power to do more, Fed vice chair Richard Clarida said on Monday.`\
 https://nytimes.com/reuters/2020/04/13/us/13reuters-health-coronavirus-fed-clarida.html?searchResultPosition=8

-**Easter Storms Sweep South, Killing at Least 12 People**\
+**Easter Storms Sweep South, Killing at Least 18 People**\
-`Severe weather has swept across the South, killing at least six people in Mississippi, six more in Georgia and damaging hundreds of homes from Louisiana into the Appalachian Mountains.`\
+`Severe weather has swept across the South, killing at least 18 people and damaging hundreds of homes from Louisiana into the Appalachian Mountains.
+Many people spent part of the night early Monday sheltering in basements, closets and bathroom tubs as sirens wailed to warn of possible tornadoes. `\
 https://nytimes.com/aponline/2020/04/13/us/ap-us-severe-weather-south.html?searchResultPosition=9

 **Gaza Resumes Coronavirus Testing Amid Shortages**\